Active Learning Bible Studies

 Jesus, Sacrificed

 These weekly active learning studies aim for growth in leaders and learners alike.
-Each onscreen study has a link beneath it to a printable version, leaving these flexible for in-person studies, groups studying remotely, or people studying solo.
+Each onscreen study has a link beneath it to a printable version, leaving these flexible for in-person groups, remote classes, or people studying solo.

 Try It!